 Bill 21: An Act to Protect Patients applies consistent penalties to all health professionals regulated under the Health Professions Act for findings of sexual abuse or sexual misconduct

-- introduce mandatory penalties for regulated health professionals, including:
+- mandatory penalties for regulated health professionals, including:

 - cancellation of a practice permit for any health professional whose conduct is deemed to be sexual abuse of a patient

 - suspension of a practice permit for any health professional whose conduct is deemed to be sexual misconduct toward a patient